Loneliness in America: A Tragedy of the Commons by J. Persico and Metis – AI Assistant

 In Friends and Friendship Part 1, I described some basic theories of friendships and went back to the ideas of Aristotle to help describe what friendship is and the types of friendship possible.
 I outlined my theory on the importance of intimacy to friendship.
 Here in Part 2, I want to identify ten behaviors that I think are necessary for a true friendship.
 I am not sure ALL of them are necessary (You may have good friends without all ten being present) but I do think most of them are essential for a friendship.
 I would like to describe each behavior and why it is important and its role in helping to create a true friendship.
 I think friendships take time and effort.
 In this respect, I don’t think friendships are any different than a good marriage.
 You can’t take your partner for granted and ignore them day after day and expect your marriage to last.
 I believe the same is true for friends.

-As you read my friendship behaviors, please remember that I am not advocating that anyone take their friendships lightly or that you simply jettison friends who do not meet my criteria.
-I am simply saying that if you want to have good friends there are some behaviors that are necessary to create, maintain and continue a friendship.
-Given the need to invest time and effort to keep good friendships, the idea of 2,000 or even 200 Facebook “Friends” is ludicrous.
-If you can maintain even one good friendship in your life, I would consider you lucky.
+As you read my ten “secrets” for a great friendship, please note that I am not advocating that anyone take their friendships lightly or that you simply jettison friends who do not meet my criteria.
+I am simply saying that if you want to have good friends there are some behaviors that are necessary for you to create, maintain and/or continue for a good friendship.
+Given the need to invest time and effort to keep friendships, the idea of 2,000 or even 200 Facebook “Friends” is ludicrous.
+If you can maintain even one really good friendship in your life, you should consider yourself lucky.

-If the time comes and you decide to take stock of your friendships, please remember one thing: You do not have to “let go” of old friends.
+When the time comes and you decide to take stock of your friendships, please remember one thing: You do not have to “let go” of old friends.
 You can rejuvenate or refresh your friendships by once again becoming a friend.
-If your efforts are not reciprocated over time (and not necessarily fifty-fifty) you might want to reevaluate just who you should spend your time and energy with.
-This might sound “cold and calculating” but if you have found a better solution please send me an email or drop a comment in the box.
+Review my ten secrets and see which ones you may need to reapply.
+If your efforts are not reciprocated (and you should not expect a fifty-fifty relationship) you might want to reevaluate just who you spend your time and energy with.
+This could sound “cold and calculating” but if you have found a better solution please send me an email or drop a comment in the box.
 I would sincerely like to keep as many friends as I can and if there is a way to do it without time and effort; I have not yet found it.

 1. Disagree respectfully:

 I cannot imagine a friendship where we agree on everything 100 percent of the time.
 However, I also cannot imagine a friend who would insult me, disrespect me or try to make me look foolish.
 I would not call that a friend.
 I expect my friends to listen to my ideas and even if they do not agree, to at least try to understand where I am coming from and not deliberately try to denigrate or diminish my theories or opinions.
-I have no problem with friends presenting facts or logical arguments against said opinions, but I don’t believe a friendship can be based on disrespect unless it can be done in a caring manner which is sometimes possible but usually very difficult to effect.
+I have no problem with friends presenting facts or logical arguments against my opinions, but I don’t believe that a friendship can be based on disrespect.
+Disagreements must be done in a caring manner which is possible but often very difficult to effect.

 2. Overcome anger: